Thinkful-Ed/starter-restaurant-reservation/README.md

 # Capstone: Restaurant Reservation System

-> You have been hired as a full stack developer at _Periodic Tables_, a startup that is creating reservation systems for fine dining restaurants.
+> You have been hired as a full stack developer at _Periodic Tables_, a startup that is creating a reservation system for fine dining restaurants.
 > The software is used only by restaurant personnel when a customer calls to request a reservation.
 > At this point, the customers will not access the system online.